pippinbarr/cart263-2021/topics/ai/ml5js-object-detector.md

 It tells us the basic function (object detection), but also points out it can use two different **models** for this object detection (YOLO or CocoSsd).
 This is important because it draws our attention toward the idea that these models are **different** to one another - not all models are created equal.

-In particular, different models are generally trained on different **data** and so are likely to detect different objects and potentially in different ways.
+In particular, different models are likely trained on different **data** and so are would detect different objects and potentially in different ways.

 Perhaps one model might recognize cats, dogs, and koalas while another might recognize planes, trains, and cars.